Cheukting/pyO3_202/README.md

 ### Multi-threading in Rust

 Since there is no GIL n Rust, we will have to pay attention to the issues that multi-threading may give us.
 But fear not, Rust is a language famous for its memory safety and robust ownership rules which can help avoid such problems.
-With tight ownership and lifetime rules, smart pointers and atomic referencing in Rust, we are equipt with tools that can help us to achieve freeless concurrency.
+With tight ownership and lifetime rules, smart pointers and atomic referencing in Rust, we are equipt with tools that can help us to achieve fearless concurrency.

 In this workshop, we will look at how to do threading in Rust and experiment with using PyO3 to perform multi-threading in Python code.
 We will also look at what adjustment we need to make in PyO3 to accommodate for [free-threaded Python](https://docs.python.org/3/howto/free-threading-python.html#installation).